mukkatharun/memories/README.md

 # Mock data
 Please find the mockdata.txt file and post them using postman.

+# Postman Collection
+I am adding the collection JSON (memories.postman_collection.json).
+Just import this into Postman and you can find all the API requests.

 # Documentation
-please go through the document.txt to get an idea of all the models, desriptions, endpoints.
+please go through the document.md to get an idea of all the models, desriptions, endpoints.